lillallol/temp/README.md

 <details>
 <summary>expand/collapse</summary>

-@TODO think about mentioning something about configurless typescript

 * no `.ts` to `.js` compilation needed
 * `.ts` files that contain implementations become redundant
 * no need for `tsc` to be a compiler
 * no need to wait the compiler
+* no need to worry whether the compiler will be fast as your project scales
 * no need to develop faster compilers
 * one less configuration for the build pipeline
 * no need to deal with the fragmented ecosystem of compiling `.ts` to `.js`
 * no need to depend on extra packages for your code to get executed
 * no need to learn new APIs
+* less configuration needed for `tsconfig.json`
 * less security issues due to depending on less code
 * one less source map
-* no need to develop source map generators
+* no need for TypeScript to have a source map generator
 * formatters have a simpler job to do
 * code can be pasted in the console and it will execute
 * no IoC (Inversion of Control), code executes as it has be written (at least